News

 Do J-1 participants need an SSN to begin the program?

 No!
 Please read the guidance from the Social Security Administration on this topic.
 Participants can be added to their host organization’s payroll without an SSN.
 They can show the receipt of having applied for the card, and/ or the host organization will be able to use a “dummy number” to enroll them on the payroll until they get their number.
 Participants must give their host organization their Social Security Number (listed on the card they receive) as soon as they receive it.
+Sometimes a payroll software or provider may require SSN and employers need to contact the company to find a workaround.

 As a reminder, participants should not be classified as independent contractors.